umccr/RNAsum/fusions/README.md

 ## Jaffa VS Pizzly fusion genes comparison

-The script used for the analysis is `https://github.com/umccr/RNAseq-Analysis-Report/blob/master/fusions/jaffa-pizzly.R`.
+* The script used for the analysis is `https://github.com/umccr/RNAseq-Analysis-Report/blob/master/fusions/jaffa-pizzly.R`.

-Both of these made only 3 joint fusion calls (which is worrying - needs more discussion).
+* Both of these made only 3 joint fusion calls.

+* Jaffa uses a `known_fusions.txt` file when calling and filtering fusions.